LydiaFritz/CST-135-Project/README.md

 ## Getting Started

 ```
-Please make sure you have the latest version of the Eclipse Oxygen for Java Developers IDE installed
+Please make sure you have the latest version of the Eclipse Oxygen for Java Developers IDE installed before attempting to run the program.
 ```

 ### Prerequisites

 ```
-Eclipse IDE for Java Developers
+Eclipse Oxygen IDE for Java Developers

 ```

 ### How to Install